Welcome to my Kinsta review.

-- LXD Containers, which keeps every site 100% isolated (that means no sharing server resources and improved security).
+- LXD Containers, which keeps every WordPress website 100% isolated (that means no sharing server resources and improved security).

 They also have a lot of developer-friendly features such as SSH, Git, support for reverse proxies, etc. And of course, power built-in caching – that I’ll show you later on.